-Long-haul truck drivers must have at least two years of employment experience as a long-haul truck driver in the preceding three years before registering with the BC PNP.
+In addition to the 9 months of full-time employment requirement, long-haul truck drivers must also have at least two years of employment experience as a long-haul truck driver in the preceding three years before registering with the BC PNP.
 This experience can be obtained from within Canada or abroad.